pingcap/docs/tidb-cloud/migrate-from-mysql-using-aws-dms.md

     ![Fill in the VPC Peering information](/media/tidb-cloud/aws-dms-tidb-cloud/aws-dms-to-tidb-cloud-vpc-peering-info.png)

-7. Configure the target endpoint for the TiDB Cloud cluster.
+7. Configure the target endpoint for the TiDB cluster.
     - **Endpoint type**: select **Target endpoint**.
     - **Endpoint identifier**: fill in a name for the endpoint.
     - **Target engine**: select **MySQL**.